The Big Picture On DSCR Loan Pros and Cons:

 Are DSCR loans expensive?

-These loans tend to come with comparable interest rates as conforming mortgages for investment properties.
+These loans tend to have comparable interest rates to conforming mortgages for investment properties.
 At most, DSCR loan rates might cost 25-50 basis points more, but they won’t cost several percentage points more than conforming mortgage rates for investment properties.

 Is a DSCR Loan Program Right for You?

-Lenders reward you for experience in real estate investing, rather than penalize you for having too many mortgage loans appearing on your credit report.
-They don’t require income verification, ideal for self-employed borrowers such as full-time investors.
+Lenders reward you for experience in real estate investing rather than penalize you for having too many mortgage loans appearing on your credit report.
+They don’t require income verification, which is ideal for self-employed borrowers such as full-time investors.

 But that doesn’t make them better than private loans, such as owner financing or borrowing private money from friends and family.
 Consider DSCR loans to be one more option in your financing toolkit as a real estate investor.♦

-Still have questions about DSCR loan requirements or DSCR loan programs?
+Do you still have questions about the pros and cons of a DSCR loan or DSCR loan programs?
 Fire away in the comments below!

 More on Earning Extra Cash with Real Estate: